 So I got my first sentence out, but she interrupted me and I never got to offer gratitude on behalf of cattle everywhere.

 I blinked.
 Not the response I had expected.

 “No, I’m in graduate school and will have to do teaching hours here as part of my degree,” is what I would have said if I’d been given a chance.
 As it was, I only got the first syllable out when she swept in again, to lecture me about the importance of an internship, because Autistic people need to have real-world work experience before they leave school or else they will flounder.

 But the political science department had not yet ventured into online education.
 Because my first class taught would have to be as an assistant and because no professor in my department had made the move to asynchronous online education, my accommodation was not, legally speaking, a reasonable accommodation.
+Now, back then I wished I looked for my own student accommodation by looking into the likes of Bloomsburg student housing or other housing options that could have been available to me.
 Legal precedent had already established that requiring a brick-and-mortar school to convert to online education when none had been conducted previously was unreasonable.
 And when I brought up the topic of asynchronous online education, the professors of my department laughed, so I knew it would be a losing battle.

 And at the same time, the non-24 was running me so ragged my grades were steadily dropping.
 As Emily Laber-Warren notes in the Scientific American Mind article featuring me, I had gone from being a dean’s list student to a transcript covered with Ws and eventually failed my first class.
 I was going through hard times when I met Temple Grandin, and her pressure to get an internship left me stuttering and unable to focus my thoughts enough to say much of anything coherent.